Axeloooo/Axeloooo/README.md

 <h1 align="center">Hello, I'm Axel! 👋🏻</h1>

 <p align="justify">
-🎓 I'm a third-year Software Engineering student with a minor in Aerospace Engineering at the University of Calgary.
+🎓 I'm a third-year Software Engineering student minoring in Aerospace Engineering at the University of Calgary.
 </p>

 <p align="justify">
-👨🏼‍💻 In summer 2023, I interned at Sigma as a Software Engineer, where I contributed to a B2B Foodservice Ecommerce Platform.
-This experience deepened my skills in Spring Boot, SQL, CI/CD, and End-to-end testing, and introduced me to SAP and Azure DevOps.
+👨🏼‍💻 During summer 2023 I had the privilege of interning at Sigma as a Software Engineer, where I contributed to a B2B Foodservice Ecommerce Platform.
+This experience honed my knowledge in Spring Boot, SQL, CI/CD, and End-to-end testing, and introduced me to SAP and Azure DevOps.
 </p>

 <p align="justify">
 🦖 Currently, I'm Co-VP Development for the Student Energy University of Calgary Chapter.
-I maintain our official website, interview junior developer candidates, and have consulted with the Faculty of Science on potential new academic programs.
+I maintain our official website, interview junior developer candidates, and have provided consulting to the Faculty of Science on potential new academic programs.
 </p>

 <p align="justify">